NALTP/Rules/README.md

   - (1) Each league will begin its season with a draft, in which players are assigned to teams.
   - (2) Each league will have weekly matches for the duration of its season.
     - (a) Any exceptions such as holiday breaks will be listed in the league schedule.
-  - (3) Each league will be split into three schedule periods
-    - (a) Pre-Season: The period between signups opening and the draft.
-    - (b) Regular Season: The period of time between the draft and playoffs.
-    - (c) Post-Season: The entirety of playoffs, ending with the championship match.
-  - (4) The default game days for each league will be:
+  - (3) The default game days for each league will be:
     - (a) Majors on Sunday;
     - (b) Minors on Monday;
     - (c) Novice on Wednesday;
-  - (5) League draft dates will be staggered with championships all occurring in the same week by default.
+  - (4) League draft dates will be staggered with championships all occurring in the same week by default.

 #### Section E - Servers
   - (1) All three leagues will be “all-Chicago” leagues.